sendbird/sendbird-uikit-ios/README.md

 User information must be set as `CurrentUser` in the `SBUGlobal` prior to launching Sendbird UIKit.
 This information will be used within the kit for various tasks.
 The `userId` field must be specified whereas other fields such as `nickname` and  `profileUrl` are optional and filled with default values if not specified.

-Set the `CurrentUser` for UIKit through the `AppDeleagte` as below:
+Set the `CurrentUser` for UIKit through the `AppDelegate` as below:

 > **Note**: Even if you don’t use the `AppDelegate`, you should register user information before launching a chat service.